KOSASIH/artificial-pancreas/README.md

 # artificial-pancreas

 An open-source software platform for managing diabetes using a closed-loop insulin delivery system.
 The platform uses machine learning algorithms and continuous glucose monitoring to automatically adjust insulin dosing, improving glycemic control and reducing the risk of hypoglycemia.
+The platform is designed to be modular and customizable, allowing users to tailor the system to their individual needs and preferences.
+The project aims to improve the quality of life for individuals with diabetes by providing a more effective and convenient way to manage their condition.

+The artificial-pancreas Git repo contains the source code for the platform, as well as documentation and resources for developers, researchers, and users.
+The project is actively maintained and developed by a community of contributors, and welcomes new contributions and collaborations.

-# Artificial Pancreas
+# Introduction

 The Artificial Pancreas project is a cutting-edge system that aims to revolutionize the way we manage diabetes.
 This project includes the development of an index.js and styles.css for the system.

 # Features